kapilpatidar94/Terms-Assignment/README.md

 ## 53. Redis?
 Why?
 Redis is an open source, in-memory Data Structure Store, used as a database, a caching layer or a message broker.
+ It’s a NoSql Database and it is open source and stable.

 ## 54. Solr?
 Why?
 Solr is a standalone enterprise search server with a REST-like API.
+Indexing in near real time
+Automated index replication
+Server statistics logging
+Automated failover and recovery
+Rich document parsing and indexing

 ## 55. ElasticSearch?
 Why?
 Is a managed service that makes it easy to deploy, operate, and scale Elasticsearch clusters in the AWS Cloud.
+Elasticsearch you store data in JSON document form.

 ## 56. Celery?
 Why?
 Celery is an open source asynchronous task queue or job queue which is based on distributed message passing.
+It is focused on real-time operation, but supports scheduling as well.

 ## 57. Node JS
 Node.js is an open-source, cross-platform, JavaScript runtime environment